dippynark/blog/content/post/2015-08-31-zero-downtime-deployments.md

 resets the connections before the Nginx process is shut down, however this does not give Nginx a chance to drain HTTP requests gracefully (e.g. by sending GOAWAY frames on HTTP/2 connections).

-Instead, by ensuring the Nginx Ingress Controller Pods remain ready after receiving a TERM signal from the kubelet, we can take advantage of [KEP-1669: Proxy Terminating Endpoints](https://github.com/kubernetes/enhancements/tree/787f515ac4ddb93d0d1c381a17bcd330b8caf9b0/keps/sig-network/1669-proxy-terminating-endpoints) to ensure that existing connections continue to be forwarded until they are closed by Nginx.
+Instead, by ensuring that Nginx Ingress Controller Pods remain ready after receiving a TERM signal from the kubelet, we can take advantage of [KEP-1669: Proxy Terminating Endpoints](https://github.com/kubernetes/enhancements/tree/787f515ac4ddb93d0d1c381a17bcd330b8caf9b0/keps/sig-network/1669-proxy-terminating-endpoints) to ensure that existing connections continue to be forwarded until they are closed by Nginx.